Q-Agent: Quality-Driven Chain-of-Thought Image Restoration Agent through Robust Multimodal Large Language Model: Conclusion

 \section{Conclusion}

 The effectiveness and generalizability of image restoration (IR) methods have been a subject of extensive research and discussion.
-The emergence of Multimodal Large Language Models (MLLMs) introduces a novel approach to advancing IR techniques.
+The emergence of MLLMs introduces a novel approach to advancing IR techniques.
 To achieve a balance between effectiveness, versatility, usability, and scalability, we propose Q-Agent, a quality-driven Chain-of-Though (CoT) IR agent.
-The Q-Agent framework consists of two key stages: robust degradation perception and quality-driven greedy restoration.
-Specifically, the CoT reasoning approach decomposes the multiple degradation perception task into single degradation perceptions to improve the degradation prediction accuracy of MLLMs.
+The Q-Agent consists of two key stages: robust degradation perception and quality-driven greedy restoration.
+Specifically, the CoT reasoning approach decomposes multiple degradation perception task into single degradation perceptions to improve the degradation prediction accuracy of MLLMs.
 Subsequently, the quality-driven greedy restoration module determines the optimal restoration sequence and applies IR tools guided by no-reference image quality metrics.
-Experimental results demonstrate that the proposed Q-Agent offers significant advantages in terms of degradation perception, restoration performance and robustness.
-As related technologies continue to evolve, the Q-Agent is expected to enhance its image restoration capabilities further, providing a more comprehensive and effective solution for real-world applications.
+Experimental results demonstrate that Q-Agent offers significant advantages in terms of degradation perception, IR performance and robustness.
+As technologies continue to evolve, the Q-Agent is expected to enhance its IR capabilities further, providing a more comprehensive and effective solution for applications.